Competition Engine Management Systems

 hours in each “bin” with 1 second resolution.
 This is stored in

 has installed a fully equipped dyno facility for dealer training.

-available by appointment and we provide a suitable vehicle mounted on a
+available by appointment and we provide a suitable vehicle mounted

 Rototest chassis dyno.
-Equipment on this engine enables us to
+Equipment on this engine enables us

-give full understanding of closed loop fuel control, autotune, idle
+give full understanding of closed loop fuel control, autotune,

-the procedures for gaining maximum power as well as at the same time
+the procedures for gaining maximum power as well as at the same

 meeting emissions regulations if required.